Personal, Noncommercial Uses

-To order, please contact us at 678-762-9366 or email us at firstname.lastname@example.org to process your request.
+To order, please email us at firstname.lastname@example.org to process your request.
 Be sure to have or include the issue number, your name, mailing address (no P.O. boxes allowed), and phone number.
 If your request comes to us by email, we will call you to obtain credit card payment details.

 Customers with a paid subscription to the Data Center Journal Magazine and requesting a back copy of a previous issue will be given priority over other requests.

 May I photocopy an article for business use?

 The Data Center Journal does not grant permission for photocopying any of the content in The Data Center Journal Magazine.
 All material is copyright and is solely for the personal use of individuals who subscribe to the magazine.
 Reprints are available for business use.
 If you would like to obtain permission for a reprint please contact Jeff Clark at email@example.com or 678-762-9366.

 I would like to license the Data Center Journal articles for my company’s Intranet.
 Is that possible?